Brighton Unemployed Centre & Families Project

 Highlights include Royal Pavilion and Greek Orthodox Church of the Holy Trinity.

-The and surrounding gardens is a Grade I listed former royal residence located in , England.
+The and its surrounding gardens form a Grade I listed former royal residence in , England.
 Beginning in 1787, it was built in three stages as a seaside retreat for George, Prince of Wales, who became the Prince Regent in 1811, and King George IV in 1820. is situated 1,500 feet southwest of Brighton Unemployed Centre & Families Project.

 Church